Retky/ListNShop/README.md

 # ListNShop

-> An application to help keep track of shopping lists, allowing the user to compare prices from different stores.
+> "List N Shop" is a React.js and SCSS web app for mobile that allows users to easily manage their shopping lists, compare prices and quantities from different shops, and make informed buying decisions.
+With local save functionality.

 ## 🛠️ Build with